-Convenient and photographically more capable than ever, smartphones are now the default choice for most casual photography.
+Are smartphones better than cameras?
+Convenient and photographically more capable than ever, and now very much the default choice for most casual photography.
 But to what extent will we end up moving away from dedicated cameras in the long term?

 The compact camera market may still be alive, but it’s in a significantly different shape to how it once was.
-Even just ten years ago, it was rich with options from various manufacturers whose roots could be traced back to many different places, from traditional photographic companies and general electronics ones though to new players keen on disrupting the market with a more leftfield offering.
+Even as recently as ten years ago, it was rich with options from various manufacturers whose roots could be traced back to many different places, from traditional photographic companies and general electronics ones though to new players keen on disrupting the market with a more leftfield offering.

 While a number of those companies still have a hand in the market, their focus has narrowed to just a few niche sub-sectors: DSLR-like cameras with expansive zoom lenses built into them; enthusiast compact cameras with large sensors; and waterproof models.
 Many of these are still distinct enough from smartphones to warrant their existence, but outside of these, and cameras designed specifically for children, little else remains.

-Global camera sales have been sliding for some time, and many manufacturers have publically stated changes in direction to help them weather this decline.
-But the fact that cameras on smartphones are so capable these days is no coincidence.
+Camera sales across the world have been sliding for some time now, and many manufacturers have publically stated changes in direction to help them weather this decline.
+But the fact that cameras on smartphones are so capable these days is no coincidence; it’s hard to deny that this is now the main photographic tool for most people.
 So how did it get to this point?
 And how much more erosion of the traditional photography market can we expect?

 How we got here